From safari plains to spice island shores

 Why this journey is different

-We are designing this trip to mix the comfort of beautiful lodges and safari camps with experiences that take you a little out of your everyday world: walking among giraffes and zebras on Crescent Island, staying one night in a simple Maasai cultural village, sharing food and stories, exploring local markets, and ending on the coast of Zanzibar.
+We are designing this trip to mix the comfort of beautiful lodges and safari camps with experiences that add depth and variety: walking among giraffes and zebras on Crescent Island, staying one night in a traditional Maasai cultural village, sharing local food, exploring markets and finishing on the coast of Zanzibar.

-This itinerary is for travellers who want the wildlife highlights of East Africa, but also want to meet people, taste local food, understand a little more of daily life, and experience the landscapes beyond the safari vehicle.
+This itinerary is for travellers who want East Africa’s wildlife highlights, but also want to meet people, taste local food, understand a little more of daily life, and experience the landscapes beyond the safari vehicle.

 Itinerary